home-assistant/operating-system/Documentation/network.md

 ## Configuration Examples

 You can also read the [Official Manual][keyfile] or there are a lot of examples accross internet.
 The system is read only, if you don't want the IP address to change every boot, you should set the uuid property with a generic [UUID4][uuid].
+Inside the `network` folder create the file `my-network` and add the appropriate contents below:

 ### Default